AlpSecAustria/alpsec.at/src/content/blog/acsc-fasttravel.md

 ```

 In the endpoint above we can see `await Requester().get(url)` which actually makes a request to a provided `URL`. <br/>
-If we send a reques to the endpoints through this `Requester()` class we can bypass the `reverse-proxy` because the request is executed locally. <br/>
+If we send a request to the endpoints through this `Requester()` class we can bypass the `reverse-proxy` because the request is executed locally. <br/>
 Looking at the `Requester()` class we can see that the `Host` header is actually set via the logic below. <br/>
 ```py
 scheme, hostname, port, path = urlparse(url)